Ever notice how any successful story throughout history tends to have a similar cast of characters?

 The explorer archetype includes the adventurer, the traveller, the seeker, the discoverer, the wanderer, the individualist, and the pioneer.

-The advocate is always being a champion for a good cause and hoping that things will get better if they put up a fight for what they believe in.
-They may have a tendency of getting too caught up personally in the cause but are willing to back up what they believe in by getting signatures for a petition, fundraising money for a campaign, or organising a protest.
+The advocate is always being a champion for a good cause and hoping that things will get better if they fight for what they believe in.
+They may tend to get too caught up personally in the cause but are willing to back up what they believe in by getting signatures for a petition, fundraising money for a campaign, or organising a protest.
 They also try to live their lives in a way that is consistent with their values and standing up for those less fortunate or those without a voice, such as flora and fauna.

 The advocate archetype includes the hero, the environmentalist, the crusader, the vegan, the lawyer, the feminist, and the human rights advocate.

 The Intellectual takes pride in their extensive knowledge about things that are important to them.
-They are always seeking new information and trying to apply this information in a useful way to increase their wisdom.
-The intellectual can come across as a know it all, but they never feel like they have enough new things to learn.
-They love to spend time reading books and going to museums and are happy to impart their knowledge to anyone who is willing to listen.
+They are always seeking new information and trying to apply it in a useful way to increase their wisdom.
+The intellectual can come across as a know-it-all, but they never feel like they have enough new things to learn.
+They love to spend time reading books and going to museums and are happy to impart their knowledge to anyone willing to listen.

 The Intellectual archetype includes the philosopher, the student, the geek, the sage, the scientist, the theologian, the crone, the inventor, and the judge.

 The rebel’s core values are justice and autonomy.
 They are fiercely independent and cannot be contained by the social niceties, order and dutifulness.
 They do what they want at all times, and like adventure and excitement, challenging convention and being deliberately provocative too.
 They are at risk of not thinking through the consequences of their decisions, and as a result, can overconsume drugs or alcohol or get into trouble with the law, at work, or with those closest to them.